arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/datasheet/datasheet.md

 ### Application Examples

-**Input board in the PLC Starter Kit:** Use the toggle switches to trigger the heat function in the Arduino® DIN Celsius.
+**Input board in the PLC Starter Kit:** Use the toggle switches to trigger the heat function in the Arduino DIN Celsius.

 ## Mechanical Information